What Is Your Marketing Message Strategy?

 Who The F** Am I?

-Why am I allowed to write extensively on this topic and position myself as an expert in message marketing?
+Why am I allowed to write extensively on this topic and position myself as an expert in your marketing message?
 Because I am.
 I have over 31 years of experience in online and offline marketing strategy.

 I’ve taught some of the best marketing minds of this generation, everyone from Ryan Deiss to Joe Polish to Russell Brunson.